 December 14, 2021 - Rational Vaccines announced the launch of a clinical trial designed to investigate the disease burden of HSV-1 and HSV-2 in patients with HIV infection.
 The study, "A 48 Week Observational Study of the Frequency of Symptomatic Herpes Virus I and II in HIV Infected Subjects," will be conducted at the Global Research Institute, located in Los Angeles, CA.

 September 15, 2021 - Rational Vaccines announced Kerstin Westritschnig, M.D., as the Company's chief medical officer.
-Specialized in clinical immunology, Dr. Westritschnig brings extensive industry experience, including deep expertise in vaccine research and development, infectious disease, immune-oncology, and biologics.
+Dr. Westritschnig brings extensive industry experience specializing in clinical immunology, including deep expertise in vaccine research and development, infectious disease, immune-oncology, and biologics.

 July 22, 2021 - Rational Vaccines Receives UK MHRA Innovation Passport for RVx201 for the Treatment of Genital Herpes Resulting From Herpes Simplex Type 2 Virus.
 The United Kingdom's new Innovative Licensing and Access Pathway (ILAP) was launched by the U.K. Medicines and Healthcare products Regulatory Agency in January 2021 to reduce the time to market innovative medicines.

 March 30, 2021 - A new study validated the preclinical safety of novel live-attenuated HSV-2 vaccine candidates.

 The 'Study of the Characteristics of Patients Diagnosed With Recurrent Symptomatic Genital Herpetic Disease - ClinicalTrials.gov Identifier: NCT05500053 was last updated on August 12, 2022.
 Being conducted by Solent NHS Trust, Southampton, U.K., United Kingdom, SO10 8BR.